Introduction to Drama

 Responding: incorporates reflecting on both emotional and intellectual reactions to the drama.
 This reflection is deepened as pupils gain a knowledge and understanding of how drama is created.

 To ensure breadth of study during each key stage, pupils should be taught the skills, knowledge and understanding required to make, perform and respond to drama through:

 - a broad range of stimuli, including artefacts, literature, non-fiction and non-literary texts such as photographs and video clips

 - working in groups of varying size and as a class

 - a range of genres and styles and via different media

-- seeing a variety of live and recorded performances from different times and cultures
+- seeing a variety of live and recorded performances from contrasting times and cultures

 - using ICT to explore and record ideas, research themes and enhance their production work